Ebola virus cases in the United States: Experimental treatments

-There is as yet no medication for Ebola approved by the U.S. Food and Drug Administration (FDA).
-The director of the US National Institute of Allergy and Infectious Diseases, Dr. Anthony Fauci, has stated that the scientific community is still in the early stages of understanding how infection with the Ebola virus can be treated and prevented.
-There is no cure or specific treatment that is currently approved.
-However, survival is improved by early supportive care with rehydration and symptomatic treatment.
+At the time of the outbreak there was no medication for Ebola approved by the U.S. Food and Drug Administration (FDA).
+The director of the US National Institute of Allergy and Infectious Diseases, Dr. Anthony Fauci, had stated that the scientific community is still in the early stages of understanding how infection with the Ebola virus can be treated and prevented.
+In October 2020, the U.S. Food and Drug Administration (FDA) approved atoltivimab/maftivimab/odesivimab with an indication for the treatment of infection caused by Zaire ebolavirus.
+Survival is improved by early supportive care with rehydration and symptomatic treatment.
 Treatment is primarily supportive in nature.
-A number of experimental treatments are being considered for use in the context of this outbreak, and are currently or will soon undergo clinical trials.

 In late August 2014, both Kent Brantly and Nancy Writebol became the first people to be given the experimental drug ZMapp.
 They both recovered, but there was no confirmation or proof that the drug was a factor.
 A Spanish priest with Ebola had taken ZMapp but died afterward.
 Up until that time, ZMapp had only been tested on primates and looked promising, causing no serious side effects and protecting the animals from infection.
 The Bill & Melinda Gates Foundation has donated $150,000 to help Amgen increase its production, and the U.S. Department of Health and Human Services has asked a number of centers to also increase production.

 There have been at least two promising treatments for those already infected.
 The first is brincidofovir, an experimental antiviral drug, which was given to Duncan, Mukpo, and Spencer.

 Treatment using a transfusion of plasma from Ebola survivors, a form of "passive immunotherapy", since it contains antibodies able to fight the virus, has been used with apparent success on a number of patients.
 Survivor Kent Brantly donated his blood to Rick Sacra, Ashoka Mukpo and nurse Nina Pham.
 The World Health Organization (WHO) has made it a priority to try the treatment, and has been telling affected countries how to do it.